LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 Logtalk built-in predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most Logtalk built-in predicates checks the type and mode of the calling
+Most Logtalk built-in predicates check the type and mode of the calling
 arguments, throwing an exception in case of misuse.

 .. _errors_methods: